coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 # Appendix B - Cardano Resource Index

 Cardano documentation tends to be scattered around the Internet, including duplicate or out-of-date information.
-Some members of the Cardano community contribute in multiple roles.
+Some Cardano community members may contribute in multiple roles.

 The Cardano Resource Index aims to present, without bias, a well-rounded collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available at each resource.